 - Keep track of the application deadlines.
 Fill out application forms carefully and neatly.
 Start thinking about admission essays if required at the institutions to which you are applying.
 Write a rough draft. - Choose your references.
 Colleges often want reference letters from two or three teachers.
 Pick teachers who know you well and you have impressed.
 Be sure to thank the teachers for their help. - Complete a resume from the list of all your awards, accomplishments, community service, employment, and extracurricular activities.
-Keep the resume updated throughout the year so you will have the information readily available for scholarship and admission applications your senior year. - Take the ACT if you have not taken it yet or need to improve your score. - Retake any portion of the exit-level TAKS on which you have not met standard. - Attend Clarendon High School's Senior Parent and Financial Aid Night. - If you have not done so, start looking into the cost of the schools you are considering.
+Keep the resume updated throughout the year so you will have the information readily available for scholarship and admission applications your senior year. - Take the ACT if you have not taken it yet or need to improve your score. - If you have not done so, start looking into the cost of the schools you are considering.
 Do not wait until summer and suffer sticker shock!